MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 ## Lab scenario

 In this lab, you, as an admin, will walk through the process of enabling self-service password reset.
-With SSPR enabled, you will then assume the role of a user and go through the process of registering for SSPR and also resetting your password.
+With SSPR enabled, you'll then assume the role of a user and go through the process of registering for SSPR and also resetting your password.
 Lastly, you as the admin, will be able to view audit logs and usage data & insights for SSPR.

 **Estimated Time**: 15-20 minutes

 ### Task 1

 In this task you, as the admin, will add an existing user, Adele Vance, into the SSPRSecurityUsers group.
-Also, you will also need to do a reset of the user’s password so that you can do a first-time login, as the user, and register for SSPR.
+Also, you'll also need to do a reset of the user’s password so that you can do a first-time sign-in, as the user, and register for SSPR.

 1. Open Microsoft Edge.

-2. In the address bar enter **portal.azure.com** and sign in with your admin credentials.
+2. In the address bar, enter **portal.azure.com** and sign in with your admin credentials.
-    1. In the Sign in window enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
+    1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
-    1. Enter the admin password which should be provided by your lab hosting provider.
+    1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.

 3. Select **Azure Active Directory**.